hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/01-getting-started.md

 ### Save the number of voters

 In order to compute the average grade of each color, we'll have to know the total number of voters.
 We will define a top level variable to store this value.
-While we're at it, let's add a read-only function to expose `nb-of-voters`.
+While we're at it, add a read-only function to expose `nb-of-voters`.

 ```clarity
 (define-data-var nb-of-voters uint u0)